bagel-yt/bagel-yt.github.io/src/data/about.md

 These experience fostered my interest in the following areas, toward which I would like to pursuit in my future.

-1) `Translational studies` Through which exciting discoveries from benches return to bedside.
+1) `Product Development and/or Translational Studies` Through which exciting discoveries from benches return to bedside as well as daily life.

-2) `Bioinformatics and/or phylogenetics studies` From which how certain pathways, cellular compartments, cells, and organs has been evolved to sustain modern species could be inferred.
+2) `Bioinformatics and/or Phylogenetics Studies` From which how certain pathways, cellular compartments, cells, and organs has been evolved to sustain modern species could be inferred.

 # I Like

-- Rope Climbing and/or Bouldering (Highest priority: safe and soft descending)
+- Rope Climbing and/or Bouldering (Highest priority: safe and soft descending.)
-- Hiking (Lite version)
+- Hiking (Lite version.)
 - Fossil hunting (Usually find Belemnoidea instead of Ammonoidea.)
 - Star gazing (I've seen the most beautiful Venus.)
 - Procreate (I know how to draw an Ichthyosauria.)